tdlib/td/example/README.md

 You can also see [TdNode](https://github.com/puppy0cam/TdNode), [tglib](https://github.com/nodegin/tglib), [node-tdlib](https://github.com/wfjsw/node-tdlib), [tdlnode](https://github.com/fonbah/tdlnode),
 [Paper Plane](https://github.com/par6n/paper-plane), or [node-tlg](https://github.com/dilongfa/node-tlg) for other examples of TDLib JSON interface integration with Node.js.

-See also the source code of [DIBgram](https://github.com/DIBgram/DIBgram) - an unofficial Telegram web app which looks like Telegram Desktop.
+See also the source code of [DIBgram](https://github.com/DIBgram/DIBgram) - an unofficial Telegram web application which looks like Telegram Desktop.

 TDLib can be used also from NativeScript through the [JSON](https://github.com/tdlib/td#using-json) interface.
 See [nativescript-tglib](https://github.com/arpit2438735/nativescript-tglib) as an example of a NativeScript library for building Telegram clients.